rdingswrx/pubaction/README.md

         * Change all the variable values inside the monitor definition as per your application.
     * Check-in the code and push to remote: `git push --set-upstream origin win-agent`
     * Open PR.
 Wait for approval.
+    * Merge the PR in bitbucket web UI.
 * Apply changes to create monitor:
-    * Once PR is approved, follow steps below to apply the changes to create the monitor.
+    * Once PR is approved and merged, follow steps below to apply the changes to create the monitor.
+    * Switch to the main branch: `git checkout main`
     * Login to [vault web UI](https://vault.aws.secureworks.com/ui/vault/secrets).
 Copy your CLI token.
     * Run following commands retrieve Datadog keys from Vault and set them as env variables.